jimmy-ramani-0912/NEST-CRUD-REST-API/README.md

 }
 ```

+## Create a DTO (Data Transfer Object) for the Task

+Define a DTO class with the fields you expect in the request body and use validation decorators to enforce the rules

 ## Create a Task Module

 NestJS is modular, so you’ll organize your code into modules.
 For the task, you’ll create a task module, service, and controller.